lynxthecat/cake-autorate/README.md

 The user should verify that CPU load is kept within accpetable ranges, especially for devices with weaker CPUs.

-CAKE-autorate uses inter-process communication between multiple concurrent processes and incorporates various optimisations to reduce the CPU load nedded to perform its many tasks.
+cake-autorate uses inter-process communication between multiple concurrent processes and incorporates various optimisations to reduce the CPU load nedded to perform its many tasks.
 A call to `ps |grep -e bash -e fping` reveals the presence of the multiple